-Cases of resistance against particular mode of action groups found in the Southeastern region
+Cases of resistance against particular mode of action groups found in the Southeastern region.

-- Resistance against benzimidazoles, FRAC = 1 and QoIs (Quinone outside Inhibitor, or also known as strobilurin), FRAC = 11, by powdery mildew and Botrytis (widespread) - Several cases of QoI resistance with ripe rot pathogens have been reported in VA - Abound is more active on downy mildew than Flint or Sovran; however, in some areas of southeast, both powdery mildew and downy mildew pathogens have already developed resistance against Abound and other QoI fungicides (FRAC = 11). - Reduced efficacy of DMI (FRAC =3) against powdery mildew has been observed in VA. - Quintec (FRAC = 13) resistant strains of powdery mildew have been observed in VA (Note: Only one case reported, not widespread as of 2019) - Pristine (QoI plus SDHI FRAC = 7) resistance has been documented on Botrytis in multiple crops including wine grapes, several cases reported in VA. - Revus (FRAC = 40) resistance to downy mildew has been reported in several vineyards in VA and NC. - Effectiveness of Vanguard, Elevate, and Topsin M is at risk in GA and NC for Botrytis
+- Resistance against benzimidazoles, FRAC = 1 and QoIs (Quinone outside Inhibitor, or also known as strobilurin), FRAC = 11, by powdery mildew, downy mildew and Botrytis are widespread. - Several cases of QoI resistance with ripe rot pathogens have been reported in VA - Abound is more active on downy mildew than Flint or Sovran; however, in some areas of southeast, both powdery mildew and downy mildew pathogens have already developed resistance against Abound and other QoI fungicides (FRAC = 11). - Reduced efficacy of DMI (FRAC =3) against powdery mildew has been observed in VA and suspected in other states in southeast - Quintec (FRAC = 13) resistant strains of powdery mildew have been observed in VA (Note: Only one case reported, not widespread as of 2020) - Pristine (QoI plus SDHI FRAC = 7) resistance has been documented on Botrytis in multiple crops including wine grapes, several cases reported in VA. - Revus (FRAC = 40) resistance to downy mildew has been reported in several vineyards in VA and NC. - Effectiveness of Vanguard, Elevate, and Topsin M is at risk in GA and NC for Botrytis